 The Federal Highway Administration actually recommends late-merging at the last minute because it is a more efficient use of the roadways, having two lanes filled instead of just one.
 But that system works best if people leave large gaps between the cars for the merge to take place at the speed of traffic.
 Makes sense right?
 You can see an animated example here: http://trafficwaves.org/seatraf.html

 If you’ve been in a sideswipe collision and you think it wasn’t your fault, it doesn’t hurt to get a professional opinion from an attorney.
-The Law Offices of Alan Laskin have successfully fought for clients that the insurance companies tried to blame.
+Laskin Balma Attorneys at Law have successfully fought for clients that the insurance companies tried to blame.